 2. Murchison Falls National Park– is one of the best sites for wildlife safari trips in Uganda.
-This Uganda safaris park holds the world’s most powerful falls- Murchison Falls- found on River Nile.
+This Uganda safari park holds the world’s most powerful falls- Murchison Falls- found on the River Nile.

 3. Bwindi Impenetrable National Park– a UNESCO world heritage site holding 50% of the endangered Mountain gorillas on earth.

 4. Kibale Forest National Park- This Park, Kibale National Park is the best area for chimpanzee trekking in Africa.
 Chimpanzee tracking adventures in Kibale Forest National Park allow you to encounter man’s close cousins, chimps in their natural habitat.